 - New Annual Dividend Income $9107.32

 - Dividend Paid out through 23 years $97,788.60

 Okay!
 Interesting.
 Well, the annual dividend is $9,107.
 It’s certainly something, and it would make life easier in 2040 (when I’m 47 years).
 Since an average salary in Norway is around $60,000, this annual dividend makes up about 1/5 of my income (I’m expecting to earn a lot more (!) than “average salary,” but that’s another story)

 After 23 years

-Impressive, almost 30% of average salary without doing anything.
-Cool, but nooot cool enough.
-I can´t quit a job and only live by the dividend income.
+Impressive, almost 30% of the average salary without doing anything.
+Cool, but NOT cool enough.
+I can’t quit my job and only live by the dividend income.
 So, what has to change?
-The way I see it, the easiest thing to change is my monthly or annually savings.
-Once I get a proper job, I will probably be saving around 30 – 40 % of that income, and putting about 20 – 30 % in the stock market.
-Let´s take a look at the new situation if I invest $10000 each year:
+The way I see it, the easiest thing to change is my monthly or annual savings.
+Once I get a proper job, I will probably be saving around 30% to 40 % of that income and putting about 20% to 30 % in the stock market.
+Let’s take a look at the new situation if I invest $10,000 each year:

-That´s enough to live a sweet life.
-Especially if I don´t live in Norway where a beer costs $10.
+That’s enough to live a sweet life.
+Especially if I don’t live in Norway where a beer costs $10.
 Hurray!
-And there are even better news, I am most likely going to save more than $10000 each year, which will make this annual dividend even higher, and the waiting time will be reduced even further.
+And there is even better news, I am most likely going to save more than $10,000 each year, which will make this annual dividend even higher, and the waiting time will be reduced even further.